-If hypnobirthing sounds like the answer to all your prayers?
+If hypnobirthing sounds like the answer to all your dreams?

 That’s because it is!

-But it can be overwhelming when hypnobirthing practice feels like the biggest to-do-list of your life.
+But it can be overwhelming when your hypnobirthing practice feels like the biggest to-do-list of your life.

 Maybe you don’t even know where to start?